South Central Los Angeles Regional Center, Legacy Building, Los Angeles, CA

 Photography: Paul Turang

-In addition to providing administrative offices, the building contains clinical/medical office space with over 30 exam rooms, educational/training areas, and a family resource center.
+In addition to providing administrative offices, the Legacy Building contains clinical/medical office space with over 30 exam rooms, educational/training areas, and a family resource center.
 A bank of conference rooms serve internal, client and community meetings.
 The building also includes a state-of-the-art video conferencing center and 300-space, semi-subterranean parking structure.
 Outdoor features include generous landscaped terraces, a large public entry plaza, linear park feature, and plaza.
 The lower portion of the building is covered with green screen that will further de-emphasize the parking area with the passage of time.